UTEP Professor to be Inducted into UT System Academy of Distinguished Teachers

 By UC Staff

-Established in 2012, the Academy of Distinguished Teachers recognizes outstanding educators from across the UT System academic institutions.
-It serves as the system-level advisory and advocacy group dedicated to fostering classroom innovation, promoting interdisciplinary educational perspectives, and catalyzing the sharing of best practices in undergraduate learning across campuses in the UT System.
+Ceberio will be recognized as one of the most exceptional educators in the UT System’s eight academic institutions.
+The academy serves as an advocacy group dedicated to fostering classroom innovation, promoting interdisciplinary educational perspectives, and catalyzing the sharing of best practices across campuses.